Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - A set of Course Materials is available for purchase from UniPrint or downloadable

-The "French Grammar" handbook is recommended and may be purchased from UniPrint or borrowed from the Library.
+The "French Grammar" handbook is recommended and may be purchased from UniPrint or borrowed from the Library or the relevant chapters downloaded from Blackboard.

 - Graduate Attributes Emphasised